-By, Chris Mi Co-written by Subhadeep Bhattacharya and Manoj Kumar Mallela, editors of IEEE TEI Newsletter This article is written based on the part of presentation given by Dr. Chris Mi at the Wireless Power Transfer (WPT) workshop at The University of Michigan in Dearborn, MI, March 13 2014.
-Dr. Chris Mi is a Professor of Department of Electrical and Computer Engineering at the University of Michigan in Dearborn.
-Contrary to general belief, wireless ...
+By Xiao Hu Co Written and edited by Manoj Kumar Mallela and Paul Paret, editors of IEEE TEI Newsletter This article is written based on the part of presentation given by Dr. Xiao Hu at the Wireless Power Transfer (WPT) workshop at The University of Michigan in Dearborn, MI, March 13 2014.
+Dr. Xiao Hu is the principal engineer at ANSYS Inc. The wireless transformer used in high-power, wireless power transfer is mainly an electromagnetic ...

 About the IEEE EV Newsletter

 The Transportation Electrification eNewsletter studies topics that span across four main domains: Terrestrial (land based), Nautical (Ocean, lakes and bodies of water), Aeronautical (Air and Space) and Commercial-Manufacturing.
 Main topics include: Batteries including fuel cells, Advanced Charging, Telematics, Systems Architectures that include schemes for both external interface (electric utility) and vehicle internal layout, Drivetrains, and the Connected Vehicle.

 Matt Jurjevich, Matt Jurjevich is a Market Research Analyst for BYD America Corporation.
 He most recently studied at the Columbia Business School and is a graduate of Saint Francis University where he studied Economics in the colleges Honors Program....Read More